A Kiss Before You Go

-A Kiss Before You Go is the second studio album by Norwegian band Katzenjammer.
-It was released on September 9, 2011 by Propeller Recordings.
+A Kiss Before You Go is the second studio album by Norwegian band Katzenjammer; it was released on September 9, 2011, by Propeller Recordings.
+The album's lyrics and visual direction were inspired by the French film The City of Lost Children, a maritime fantasy adventure.

 Reception

 Critical reception

 A Kiss Before You Go received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on four reviews, which indicates "generally favorable reviews".
 Jon O'Brien of Allmusic wrote "it's difficult not to be enamored by [the album's] inventiveness and inherent avant-garde charm."
 BBC Music's Mischa Pearlman called the album "peculiar and unconventional" because it "constantly shape-shifts and surprises, but does so with a graceful, effortless ease that feels incredibly natural and utterly delightful".
 In a review for The Independent, Hugh Montgomery said its "oompah brass [and] jaunty jigs" were "best in small doses."
 He also described A Kiss Before You Go as "exhilarating and nauseous".
 MusicOHM reviewer Ben Weisz wrote that Katzenjammer's "latest effort is often raucous, occasionally majestic and close to brilliance."